-API requests use the X-API-Key header.
-The TypeScript client sends that header when you pass apiKey to ApiClient; raw HTTP integrations must set the header directly.
+API requests use the X-API-Key header as the canonical credential shape.
+The TypeScript SDK sends that header when you pass apiKey to ApiClient.

 For testnet access, you can self-onboard at developers.shodai.network/portal and create an API key.
 You can use that key in your own integration or try it immediately in the Agreements API Playground.